 I took the opportunity to start writing again and was a winner at Bloody Scotland’s Pitch Perfect event for unpublished authors in 2015.
 It was a fantastic opportunity and getting such positive feedback about my ideas gave me the push I needed to take my writing seriously.

-I live in Edinburgh with my husband, our teenage son and an unfeasibly large Leonberger dog.
-I can usually be found walking on windy Scottish beaches, browsing in bookshops, or tapping away on my laptop in one of the scores of cafes near my home.
+I live in rural Fife with my family and a ridiculously large dog.
+I can usually be found walking on windy Scottish beaches, browsing in bookshops, or tapping away on my laptop in one of the cafes near my home.